Skip to content

 • Fire statistics – surveys to compile statistics on battery (or battery related) fires in New Zealand

-• Environmental scan report – development of a battery sector environmental scan report consolidating the information obtained in the above stages.
+• Environmental scan report – development of a small battery sector environmental scan report consolidating the information obtained in the above stages.

 Approach